 The Judicial Nominating Commission (the "JNC") serves as the Administration's screening mechanism for judicial candidates.
-Governor Baker recognizes that the quality of our system of administering justice is determined largely by the quality of the judicial officers appointed to serve within our judicial system.
-Governor Baker created the Judicial Nominating Commission (the "JNC") pursuant to Executive Order No. 558 knowing that public trust begins with the process by which judges are appointed.
+Governor Healey recognizes that the quality of our system of administering justice is determined largely by the quality of the judicial officers appointed to serve within our judicial system.

 The JNC and its Mission

 The JNC is a non-partisan, non-political, and non-compensated Commission composed of 27 distinguished volunteers appointed by the Governor from a cross-section of the Commonwealth's diverse population.

 The JNC seeks applicants who possess the intellect, integrity, work ethic, judgment, temperament, experience, competence, unwavering commitment to equal protection for all, and the demonstrated capacity and propensity to sensibly, intelligibly, promptly, impartially and independently interpret the laws and administer justice.
-It also seeks applicants who represent not only the geographically diverse parts of the Commonwealth, but also our citizen’s diversity of race, ethnicity, gender, gender identity, sexual orientation, ability, and economic status.
+It also seeks applicants who represent not only geographically diverse parts of the Commonwealth, but also our citizen’s diversity of race, ethnicity, gender, gender identity, sexual orientation, ability, and economic status.

 Executive Director, Emily Gauthier